Avanti Schools Trust: Avanti Court Primary School, Redbridge

 Avanti Court Primary School is the third Hindu faith primary school in London, operating in the London borough of Redbridge.

 Former Steiner-Waldorf schools

 At the end of 2019, three schools in the West Country, all formerly Steiner-Waldorf schools were taken over by the Avanti Schools Trust.
 Those schools are Avanti Gardens in Bristol, Avanti Hall in Exeter and Avanti Park in Frome.

 Secondary schools

 Avanti Fields, Leicester

 Avanti Fields School opened in September 2018 in temporary accommodation in the Narborough Road area of Leicester.
-The school moved to move to a purpose built site in the Hamilton area of the city in September 2021.
+The school moved to move to a purpose built site in the Humberstone area of the city in September 2021.

 Avanti House Secondary School, Harrow

 Avanti House Secondary School is the first Hindu faith secondary school in the United Kingdom, operating in the London borough of Harrow.
 It had no permanent building between 2012 and 2018, however the school is now based on Wemborough Road.
+In 2024, Avanti House Secondary earned a prestigious spot among the schools nominated for the title of World's Best School.